pojibuh/DynaORM/README.md

   end
 end
 ```
 From there, it is possible to call the appropriate associations on any individual thing in the database.
+This is possible due to the utilization of metaprogramming, which allows for the dynamic creation of new methods.
+Although metaprogramming is very powerful, it is also initially unintuitive.
+My solution involved the use of `define_method` and accounting for user input in terms of what the association will be called.
+Comments could belong to a user or an author, but both will point to the same thing.

 ```Ruby
 first_store = Store.all.first